yashjri/Tic_Tac_Toe-_game/README.md

 Here's the game of TIC TAC TOE which is made with Basic Frontend Technologies.

 ### Built With
-This section should list any major languages used to create project.Here are a few examples.
+This section should list any major languages used to create project.Here are a few examples.<br>
-HTML5
+->HTML5
-CSS3
+->CSS3
-Javascript
+->Javascript